Best Halloween Candies of All Time, Ranked

 Are PayDays kind of a grandpa candy?
 Yeah.
 Are they an underrated explosion of salty peanuts nougat, and caramel?
 Absolutely.
 Maybe grandpa was onto something.
 Or maybe this is why he lost his teeth prematurely.
 Either way: underrated.

 18. Haribo Gummies

 There are more than two dozen variations on Haribo Gummies, but you're probably not getting Dinosaurs or Frogs or whatever.
 You're getting the Gold Bears.
 Which is cool, but there just aren't enough in a fun-sized bag to make you forget about the wonders of Twin Snakes or Happy Cola.

 A delicious reminder that your candy tastes are as outdated as last year's costume.

 The Swiss Army knife of candy, Twizzlers are not only delicious in their artificial strawberry glory, are also an excellent solution to drinking in a post-plastic straw era.
 They're also excellent whips and work as ropes.
 MacGyver didn't invent these.
 But at one point, I'm pretty sure he used them to siphon gas and suture a wound.
 But not in that order.

 15. Baby Ruth

 Basically PayDays, but covered in chocolate and paired with the crushing disappointment you feel when the kids don't understand your incessant Goonies references.
 But hey, keep trying.
 Nerd.

-If they were embedded in a cookie or something, they might be No. 1, but M&Ms are still pretty great on their own.
+If they were embedded in a cookie or something, they might be ranked first, but M&Ms are still pretty great on their own.
 Especially if they're the peanut kind.
 Or the peanut butter kind.
 Or the pretzel kind, the brownie kind, the crispy or almond kind... actually, why don't they make a little bag with all the different flavors inside?
 That would put it in contention for the top five.
 Take heed, Mars.